 Women and Minorities

 Encouraging women and minority students in the field of engineering is important to educators and industry alike.
 Our faculty, who serve as mentors to the students, have diverse backgrounds and experiences, and are motivated to increase the diversity of undergraduate students.
-Visit our Women and Minorities page to learn more.
+Visit our Diversity and Inclusion page to learn more.

-We also work closely with the college’s Women and Minorities in Engineering program which has many support services such as academic advising, study tables as well as opportunities to network with faculty.
+We also work closely with the college’s Center for Diversity and Inclusion program which has many support services such as academic advising, study tables as well as opportunities to network with faculty.